smdogroup/a2d/README.md

 For a complete instruction on installing Kokkos, see [Kokkos documentation](https://kokkos.github.io/kokkos-core-wiki/ProgrammingGuide/Compiling.html).

-### Installing Kokkos-kernels
+### Install Kokkos-kernels
-To build Kokkos-kenels with Kokkos installation, use:
+To build Kokkos-kernels with Kokkos installation, use:
 ```
 cd extern/kokkos-kernels
 mkdir build